byu-osl/city-issue-server/README.md

 * the client-side code packs up all of the user input into a POST request, and [sends it to the server](https://github.com/byu-osl/city-issue-server/blob/91d028777761815ce4814f8ec081179809a9cfdb/client-side/js/app.js#L25).
 * the first file it hits is [app.js](app.js), which is where the meat of the server code is.
 The server itself is initialized in [server.js](server.js).
 * The request is [routed](https://github.com/byu-osl/city-issue-server/blob/91d028777761815ce4814f8ec081179809a9cfdb/app.js#L27) according to its URL.
 * The request and response pass through a bunch of *middleware*.
 Middleware are a series of functions that the request and response objects pass through.
+The server modifies the request and response objects until it finally sends the response back to the client.

 ### Backend